-The (S & P) 500 Stock Index includes 500 U.S. companies in the industrial, transportation, utilities and financial sectors and is weighted by market capitalization.
-The S & P Publishing/Newspapers Index, which is also weighted by market capitalization, includes the following six publishing companies: Gannett Co., Inc., Knight-Ridder, Inc., The New York Times Company, The Times Mirror Company (until June 12, 2000), Dow Jones & Company, Inc. and The Tribune Company.
+The S & P 500 Stock Index includes 500 U.S. companies in the industrial, transportation, utilities and financial sectors and is weighted by market capitalization.
+The S & P Publishing/Newspapers Index, which is also weighted by market capitalization, includes the following companies considered to be peers of the Company: Gannett Co., Inc., Knight-Ridder, Inc., The New York Times Company, The Times Mirror Company (until June 12, 2000), Dow Jones & Company, Inc. and The Tribune Company.